 Accessibility statement for the website vm.fi

 This statement is about the Ministry of Finance website vm.fi.
-The website is subject to the requirements of the Act on the Provision of Digital Services.
+The website is subject to the require-ments of the Act on the Provision of Digital Services.
 Under the Act, public online services must be accessible, which means that everyone must have equal access to them.
-This statement describes the identified shortcomings in the accessibility of the vm.fi website and provides information on how you can give us feedback on the accessibility of the service.
-The accessibility statement was drawn up on 22 September 2020 and updated on 30 June 2022.
+This accessibility statement describes the identified shortcomings in the accessibility of the website and provides information on how you can give us feedback on the website’s accessibility.
+This statement was drawn up on 22 September 2020 and updated on 30 September 2025.

 The vm.fi website largely meets the A and AA accessibility criteria (Web Content Accessibility Guidelines WCAG 2.1) required by the Act, and has no critical shortcomings in its accessibility.
-The main shortcomings in the accessibility of the service are described below.
-The exceptions applicable are also referred to below.
+The main shortcomings in the accessibility of the service are described later in this statement.
+The excep-tions applicable are also referred to below.

-An external expert assessment of the accessibility of the website was commissioned in November 2018 as part of a wider assessment of ministry websites that use the same publication platform.
+An external expert assessment of the accessibility of the website was commissioned as part of a wider assessment of ministry websites that use the same publication platform.
+The shortcomings that were found have been corrected.
 We will be monitoring the website’s accessibility on a continuous basis using, for example, an appropriate software tool.

 If the material you need is not accessible, please contact us by email.
 We will supply the material you need in an accessible form.